Earning Professional Credentials

 Sections 1 and 2 of the NCIDQ Exam each consist of 125 scored questions and 25 unscored, experimental questions.
 Unscored questions are not identified on the examination; candidates should give their best effort on all test questions.
 NCIDQ prepares new versions of the examination regularly and uses statistical equating procedures to ensure that all versions are equal in difficulty.

-Section 1 addresses the content areas of Codes, Building Systems, Construction Standards and Contract Administration.
+Section 1 addresses the content areas of Codes, Building Systems, Construction Standards, and Contract Administration.
 Candidates are given 3½ hours to complete Section 1.

-Section 2 addresses the content areas of Design Application, Project Coordination and Professional Practice.
+Section 2 addresses the content areas of Design Application, Project Coordination, and Professional Practice.
 Candidates are given 3½ hours to complete Section 2.

-These sections are completed on scannable answer sheets where candidates fill in the circle of their answer.
+These sections are completed on answer sheets where candidates fill in the circle of their answer.
 These sheets are electronically scanned and scored by computer on a standardized scale of 200 to 800, with the passing point anchored at 500.

 Practicum (Section 3)

 Section 3 requires candidates to produce several design solutions.
 Candidates are given a series of unique exercises covering Space Planning, Lighting Design, Egress, Life Safety, Restroom [Washroom] Design, Systems Integration and Millwork Design.
-All candidates for a given test date receive the same exercises.
-The exercises require candidates to interpret a program into schematics, produce plan drawings and develop appropriate specifications and schedules.
+All candidates on a given test date receive the same exercises.
+The exercises require candidates to interpret a program into schematics, produce plan drawings, and develop appropriate specifications and schedules.
 Work products must address codes and the principles of universal design.